-After saving the newly installed program, paste an XRD pattern (5 to 65 degrees twotheta with 0.02 steps and at least 2 seconds count time per step) for a sample into column D in the Input sheet.
+After saving the newly installed program, paste an XRD pattern (5 to 65 degrees two-theta with 0.02 steps and at least 2 seconds count time per step) for a sample into column D in the Input sheet.
 The intensities should start in cell D2, with the sample name in cell D1.
-For practice, use a pattern in the workbook, QuantExamples.xls, use the pattern that currently is in column D, or use the Reynolds Cup patterns that are stored in the Auto XRD sheet.
+For practice, use the French healing clay pattern that currently is in column D, or use the Reynolds Cup patterns that are stored in the Auto XRD sheet.